-Most women with breast cancer do not have any symptoms.
-The cancer is found only when a lump is detected by the patient or her doctor, or even better, by mammography.
-This is why it’s so important to have regular breast cancer screening with mammography, which can detect breast cancers when still too small to be felt by the woman or her doctor.
+Most women diagnosed with breast cancer did not have any symptoms, and the cancer was found only when a lump was detected by a doctor, or even better, by mammography.
+This is why it’s so important to have regular breast cancer screening with mammography, which can detect breast cancer when it is still too small to be felt by you or your doctor.

-Regular breast cancer screening with mammography helps detect breast cancers at far earlier stages long before any symptoms appear.
+Routine mammography screening can detect breast cancers at far earlier stages, long before any symptoms appear.
 While mammography is critical and detects the large majority of breast cancers, it is not perfect.
 Some women do find a lump or have symptoms before a cancer is seen on mammography.

 - new lump or mass in the breast, or an existing one that has grown, even if a recent mammogram was normal

 - lump or thickening in the breast or underarm